 Seborrhea

-Seborrhea leads to dry and flaky or greasy and oily skin.
+Seborrhea causes dry, flaky, or greasy, oily skin.
 It is a skin condition caused by genetics, hormonal imbalance, or allergies.

 Seborrhea is a different condition from mange.